wlhgtc/learn/readme.txt

 Git is a distributed version control system
-Git is free software distributed udner the GPL
+Git is free software distributed udner the GP
+Git has a mutable index stageL